Olive Talbot: Church patronage

 Talbot, a teetotaller, donated land on what is now Talbot Street in Maesteg.
 As part of the agreement it was prohibited to sell alcohol on the street, and as a result for well over a century it was believed to be the only teetotal high street in Britain.
 In 2012 the tradition ended when an Indian restaurant received permission to sell alcoholic drinks on the premises.

 Olive Talbot died in 1894, just before her 52nd birthday, in London.
 Her remains were placed at Margam Abbey, with a memorial tablet.
-One of her biggest projects, the church of St. Nicholas in Gower, was completed just two months after she died.
+One of her biggest projects, the church of St Nicholas in Nicholaston, Gower, was completed just two months after she died.

-Her sister Emily Charlotte Talbot funded the building of St. Theodore Church in Port Talbot in her memory and in memory of their brother Theodore, who died in a hunting accident in 1876.
-The Church of St. Michael and All Angels at Maesteg was also built as a memorial to Olive Talbot's generosity.
+Her sister Emily Charlotte Talbot funded the building of St Theodore's Church in Port Talbot in her memory and in memory of their brother Theodore, who died in a hunting accident in 1876.
+The Church of St Michael and All Angels at Maesteg was also built as a memorial to Olive Talbot's generosity.